jamesgeraghty/ict-skills2-assignment/README.md

-......[For the Movies Fan app] Specify the additional TMDB endpoints used and show sample responses, in JSON .........

-## Additional TMDB endpoints used

-## App Design.

 ### Component catalogue.

 .......
 Insert a screenshot from the Storybook UI showing your component catalogue.
 [For the Movies app, hi-light stories relating to new/modified components - see the example screenshot below] .......